Advertisement

 (click to view full)

-Pilatus aircraft have been sold very widely around the world as trainers; PC-7 aircraft have been sold to Angola’s Marxist government during its 1980s civil war (25 + 4 PC-9s eventually sold to that country), and during the 1980s Pilatus also sold PC-7s and PC-9Ms to Iraq (52 PC-7, 20 PC-9).
+Pilatus aircraft have been sold very widely around the world as trainers, including a number of questionable regimes.
+PC-7 aircraft were sold to Angola’s Marxist government during its 1980s civil war (25 + 4 PC-9s eventually sold to that country).
+During the 1980s, Pilatus also sold PC-7s and PC-9Ms to Iraq (52 PC-7, 20 PC-9).
 The 1990s saw sales to Myanmar’s junta (17), and South Africa before the dissolution of apartheid (60 eventually sold).
-The 1990s sales were harshly criticized by the leftist Social Democrats and Swiss pacifist groups, as was the 2006 sale to Chad.
+The 1990s sales were harshly criticized by Switzerland’s leftist Social Democrats and Swiss pacifist groups, as was the 2006 sale to Chad.

 Social Democrat Barbara Haering, the president of the commission on security issues, said at the time that it was cynical for Switzerland to support peace initiatives in the region while delivering aircraft that could be deployed in combat missions.
-(The cynicism of supporting peace missions having no effect on the ground during the perpetration of genocide was not discussed).
+(The cynicism of supporting ‘peace’ missions that have no effect on the ground during a genocide was not discussed).
 In response, Swiss State Secretariat for Economic Affairs (Seco) director Jean-Daniel Gerber said that neither the United Nations nor the European Union had imposed any sanctions on Chad, which would have been grounds for Switzerland to delay the sale.
 As noted above, restrictive agreements were put in place to ensure that the aircraft could not be used in a combat role.

 The Swiss government has now summoned Chad’s ambassador to explain why his country may have equipped a Pilatus aircraft with weapons in breach of that export agreement, and Swiss officials said they were continuing their investigation into the affair.
 This includes queries to Pilatus concerning the role of its maintenance staff assigned to Chad.
 Government pressure may then be applied to have those maintenance activities curtailed, which would have the likely effect of grounding Chad’s Pilatus fleet until/unless a private security contractor can be found to step in and perform this front-line maintenance.